 (3) causes and consequences of productivity improvements, with emphasis on insights from psychology and the behavioral sciences, in LMICs.

-In an ongoing collaboration with The World Bank and BRAC, Dr. Nikolov is involved in several experimental or quasi-experimental interventions in South Asia and East Africa.
+In an ongoing collaboration with The World Bank and BRAC, Dr. Nikolov is involved in several experimental and quasi-experimental interventions in South Asia and East Africa.
 Dr. Nikolov has extensive field experience in Afghanistan, Kyrgyzstan, Tanzania, Kenya, and Egypt.

 Plamen Nikolov joined IZA as a Research Fellow in July 2019.